 Supervised Fine-Tuning and Reinforcement Learning from Human Feedback

-The relationship between SFT and reinforcement learning from human feedback (RLHF) represents a key development in modern LLM training.
+The relationship between SFT and Reinforcement Learning from Human Feedback (RLHF) represents a key development in modern LLM training.

-SFT uses direct supervision with specific target responses, while RLHF uses indirect optimization through reward signals.
+While SFT uses direct supervision with specific target responses, RLHF uses indirect optimization through reward signals.
 This makes SFT more straightforward to implement but potentially less flexible in capturing complex human preferences.

 Most successful modern LLMs use both techniques sequentially.
 The combination approach allows teams to benefit from SFT's reliability while gaining RLHF's ability to optimize for subjective qualities that matter to users.

 Teams working with limited budgets often start with SFT, as it provides substantial improvements over pre-trained models while requiring fewer resources than full RLHF implementation.
 The cost considerations make this sequential approach particularly attractive for startups and research teams.
-Using cost-effective cloud providers like Thunder Compute for SFT workloads can reduce GPU costs by up to 80%

 Supervised Fine-Tuning and Direct Preference Optimization